hangindev/gatsby-theme-courses/README.md

 A Gatsby theme for creating a course platform, using Youtube as video host.

-## Features
+## Theme features

+📝 Use .mdx file to save course & lesson information and notes.

+📹 Youtube as video host

+🏍️ Support autoplay

-- Save learning progress
+💹 Save learning progress

-- Autoplay option
+💖 Bookmark courses

 ## Installation